rob-moss/terraform-iks/iks-c5/remove/README.md

-# Intersight Kubernetes Service kube_config Workspace
+# Remove Intersight Kubernetes Service Workspace

-## Use this module to obtain the kube_config through Intersight
+## Use this module to Destroy the IKS Cluster

 Run the plan from the Terraform cloud workspace.